Documentation Index

 View related resources for pass type certificates:

-asc certificates relationships pass-type-id --id "CERT_ID"
+asc certificates links pass-type-id --id "CERT_ID"

 This shows the pass type ID associated with Wallet pass certificates.